forquare/hashbang0.com/content/post/2009-01-19-create-an-opensolaris-200811-liveusb.md

 T'other day I won an IBM X32 on eBay (more on that tomorrow).
 I want to install OpenSolaris on the laptop, but it doesn't have an optical drive...

 I set about looking for a solution.
-Unfortunatly, Googling around didn't throw up anything to begin with :(  So I thought I'd record my steps as a walkthru.
+Unfortunately, Googling around didn't throw up anything to begin with :(  So I thought I'd record my steps as a walkthrough.

-First of all, I installed the distributon constructor:
+First of all, I installed the distribution constructor:

 `# pkg install SUNWdistro-const`